DouglasMcSqueaky/cuprate/books/user/src/intro.md

 ## An Example Use Case

 Wallet software is a good user facing example of how Cuprate can improve the experience of using the Monero network.
 Let's think of your Monero wallet app as a house, and the software that powers it is like the foundation of that house.
-Currently, many wallets use a foundation called `monerod`, which is built with older materials (C++ code). `cuprated` is like a new, more advanced foundation built with modern materials (Rust code).
+Currently, many wallets use `monerod` as their foundation, which is built with older materials (C++ code). `cuprated` is like a new, more advanced foundation built with modern materials (Rust code).
 This new foundation has several potential advantages:

 *   **More Stable:** Rust is known for being very careful with how it manages resources.
-This means there's a good chance your wallet will have fewer crashes and be more reliable.
-It’s like having a house with a very solid foundation that can withstand a storm, ensuring the house stands strong and firm.
+This means there's a good chance your wallet will have fewer crashes and general performance issues.
+It’s like having a house with a very solid foundation, ensuring the house stands firm.

 *   **Faster and More Efficient:** The new "foundation" is designed to be fast and efficient.
 This means a Monero wallet could feel more responsive, like opening up quicker, processing transactions faster, and syncing more rapidly with the Monero network.